2018: Oil’s Breakout Year

 Are we about to see another year of gains?

-Or is the dramatic run from that more-than-a-decade-long low of $26 finally coming to an end?
+Or is the dramatic run from that 12-year low of $26 finally coming to an end?

 If you ask me, I think we’ll see a repeat of 2017 this year.

-First and foremost, let’s not kid ourselves: The move by OPEC and its allies to cut oil output was the biggest driver of oil’s move higher in the second half of 2017.
+First and foremost, let’s not kid ourselves: The move by OPEC and its allies to cut oil output was one of the biggest driver of oil’s move higher in the second half of 2017.

-This will continue to be the most important energy story until June, when OPEC has to make the next major decision on production cuts.
+This will continue to be one of the most important energy story until June, when OPEC has to make the next major decision on production cuts.

 Without the cuts that have already happened, the global supply of crude would’ve increased 2.4 million barrels per day (bpd) in 2018.